 - Atlanta BeltLine, Inc. ABI is collaborating with PATH Foundation for the latter to conduct the alignment study of the Northwest Trail.

-- ABI and PATH Foundation held a public meeting on May 26, 2021, to discuss and receive feedback on the alignment study.
+- Eight options are under consideration organized into three main corridors.
+ABI and PATH Foundation held the first public meeting on May 26, 2021, to discuss and receive feedback on the alignment study.
 You can download the presentation here and view a recording of the meeting here.